Prescrypto/odoo/doc/setup/install.rst

     # dpkg -i <path_to_installation_package>

-This will install Odoo as a service, create the necessary PostgreSQL_ user and automatically start the server.
+This will install Prescrypto as a service, create the necessary PostgreSQL_ user and automatically start the server.

 .. danger:: to print PDF reports, you must install wkhtmltopdf_ yourself: